Novout/pixi-view/README.md

 ### This project is in the initial stage of development and is not available for use

-:ballot_box_with_check: Interface for easy and practical development using Pixi.js.
+:desktop_computer: Interface for easy and practical development using Pixi.js.

 ![Pixi-View](https://i.imgur.com/k8hdyNR.png)

-:snowboarder: Create modern web projects with [Snowpack](https://www.snowpack.dev/)
+:snowboarder: Create modern projects with [Snowpack](https://www.snowpack.dev/)

 :white_check_mark: Packages to facilitate the use of Pixijs resources